-Generally, this industry subjects the Company to a number of other risks and uncertainties that can affect its operating results and financial condition.
+Generally, the industry in which the Company operates subjects the Company to a number of other risks and uncertainties that can affect its operating results and financial condition.
 Such factors include, but are not limited to: the timing, costs and results of clinical trials and other development activities versus expectations; the ability to obtain regulatory approval to market product candidates; the ability to manufacture products successfully; competition from products sold or being developed by other companies; the price of, and demand for, Company products once approved; the ability to negotiate favorable licensing or other manufacturing and marketing agreements for its products.
-The Company also faces the current risk that the continuing coronavirus outbreak may delay, for an unforeseeable period, the conduct of our trial.
-Any such delay would affect our liquidity needs and ability to continue as a going concern.
-(See Note 12 - Subsequent Events.)